hdsr-mid/hdsr_fewspy/README.md

 ###### Preparation
 1. Only once needed: ensure you have a github account with a GITHUB_PERSONAL_ACCESS_TOKEN.
 Read topic 'GITHUB_PERSONAL_ACCESS_TOKEN' below.
-2. You can create a hdsr_fewspy API in two ways (the first way dominates the second):
+2. You can create a hdsr_fewspy API in two ways (the first dominates the second):
-   a. or with API arguments 'github_email' and/or token 'github_personal_access_token'
+   a. or with API argument 'github_personal_access_token'
-   b. or put these arguments in a .env file and use API argument 'secrets_env_path' (defaults to 'G:/secrets.env')
-      The .env file must have these 2 rows:
+   b. or with API argument 'secrets_env_path' (defaults to 'G:/secrets.env').
+The .env file must have a row:
 ```
 GITHUB_PERSONAL_ACCESS_TOKEN=<see topic 'GITHUB_PERSONAL_ACCESS_TOKEN' below>
-GITHUB_EMAIL=<your_github_email>
 ```
-2. Only once per project: install hdsr_fewspy dependency:
+3. Only once per project: install hdsr_fewspy dependency:
 ```
+pip install hdsr-fewspy
+# or
-pip install hdsr-fewspy (or 'conda install hdsr-fewspy -channel hdsr-mid')
+conda install hdsr-fewspy -channel hdsr-mid
 ```
-3. Example simple:
+4. Example simple:
 ```
 from datetime import datetime
 import hdsr_fewspy

 api = hdsr_fewspy.Api()
 ```
-4. Example sophisticated:
+5. Example sophisticated:
 ```
+from datetime import datetime
+import hdsr_fewspy

 # Optionally, you can specify several API arguments:
 # github_email: str,
 # github_personal_access_token: str